sator-imaging/DotnetTool-StaticImport/README.md

 github:<USER_NAME>@<REPO_NAME>/<REF>/path/to/file.ext
 ```
 - REF: branch name, tag or commit hash

-> [!IMPORTANT]
-> In GitHub actions, `checkout` won't restore commit date for downloaded files so that `-f/--force-overwrite` is required to migrate files from other repos.

 If the environment variable `GH_TOKEN` or `GITHUB_TOKEN` is defined, it is used for accesss to GitHub.